 Cutting a few words

-These are extreme examples, but frequently, just cutting out a few words can make your copy sharper, crisper and easier to read.
+These are extreme examples.
+Another technique we discuss on writing courses is how cutting out a few words can make your copy sharper, crisper and easier to read.

 “Which is a company that provides SEO analytics and reporting tools for large enterprises.
 But you must build links in a much different manner than you used to.”